-This methodology must be applied for all the SAP landscapes and architectures, the remediation process has to be clear for every key-player in the risk management process.
+This methodology must be applied to all the SAP landscapes and architectures, the remediation process has to be clear for every key player in the risk management process.
 Each stakeholder must be able to easily identify the SoD risk, apprehend it, and take a valuable decision to address the risk.

-The target is to “Get clean” at the first stage of the remediation steps, and “Stay clean” to avoid any risk issue across the entire organization.
+The target is to “Get clean” at the first stage of the remediation steps, and “Stay clean” to avoid any risk issues across the entire organization.

 Determine the Different Roles

 Only by knowing the risks can the different roles be determined.
-It is therefore necessary to identify the company’s stakeholders, to list their functions and their needs in order to suggest job profiles with SoD free risks, and be compliant with SoD principle.
+It is, therefore, necessary to identify the company’s stakeholders, list their functions and their needs in order suggest job profiles with SoD-free risks, and be compliant with the SoD principle.

 It should be noted that a balance between efficiency and cost must always be maintained.
-Indeed, a company may tend to overprotect itself and give only few authorizations to its roles and therefore constraint users from doing their daily job correctly.
+Indeed, a company may tend to overprotect itself and give only a few authorizations to its roles and therefore constrain users from doing their daily job correctly.

 However, users must be able to perform all their tasks without being restricted by a lack of organization.
-Today, there are solutions that allow you to give exceptional access rights to certain roles/users for a limited time through PAM (Privileged Access Management) tools like SAP GRC EAM or FireFighter.
+Today, some solutions allow you to give exceptional access rights to certain roles/users for a limited time through PAM (Privileged Access Management) tools like SAP GRC EAM or FireFighter.

 But as the name implies, this must be exceptional and a user who constantly asks for SAP authorizations that he does not have to do his job would lose productivity.